Festy Ebosele: Udinese

 On 21 March 2022, it was announced that Ebosele would join Italian Serie A club Udinese on a five-year contract starting in the summer of 2022.
 The transfer was confirmed by Derby County on 4 July, as the club was also entitled to compensation due to Ebosele's homegrown status.

+Loan to Watford

+On 30 August 2024, Ebosele signed for Championship club Watford on a season-long loan.
+He returned to his parent club at the end of January amidst transfer interest in him.

+İstanbul Başakşehir

+On 31 January 2025, Ebosele made the permanent move to Turkish Süper Lig club İstanbul Başakşehir on a 3 and a half year contract.
+On 21 August 2025, he scored his first goal for the club, in a 2–1 loss at home to Romanian side Universitatea Craiova in the UEFA Conference League.

 International career

 Born in Ireland, Ebosele is of Nigerian descent, so he could choose to represent either of the respective countries at international level.
-He has represented the Republic of Ireland at U16, U17, U19 and U21 levels ever since.
+He has represented the Republic of Ireland at U16, U17, U19, U21 and senior levels ever since.

-He then received his first call-up to the Irish senior national team on 25 May 2022, ahead of their UEFA Nations League games against Armenia, Ukraine and Scotland.
+He then received his first call-up to the Republic of Ireland senior national team on 25 May 2022, ahead of their UEFA Nations League games against Armenia, Ukraine and Scotland.

+On 7 September 2023, he made his senior debut for Republic of Ireland, replacing Chiedozie Ogbene from the bench in the 84th minute of a 2–0 loss to France at Parc des Princes.
+He provided a pinpoint cross for Robbie Brady's Nations League 88th-minute winner in Ireland's 2–1 victory over Finland in Helsinki on 10 October 2024.

+Personal life

+His sister, Lystus Ebosele, goes by the moniker Cyclone on BBC One light entertainment television show Gladiators.